-Obviously that does not mean that we have to ask them hard questions and make them feel like they lost.
+Obviously, that does not mean that we have to ask the hard questions and make them feel like they lost.
 The intention is quite the opposite.
 The candidate and the interviewer are evaluating each other.
-Let's push each other to have atleast one challenge that's new so that the discussion has taught us something new, irrespective of the result.
+Let's push each other to have at least one challenge that's new so that the discussion has taught us something new, irrespective of the result.

 Here's the scale I think interviewers should use for the final yes/ no decision: 1 - 4